Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Requires the Tennessee Aeronautics Commission to study the laws and regulations of other states regarding restrictions on the operation of drones over private property.
-Amends TCA Title 4; Title 38; Title 39; Title 42; Title 56 and Title 66.
+Requires Tennessee Aeronautics Commission to study laws and regulations of other states regarding restrictions on drone operations over private property.
+Research-only bill; no immediate legal changes if enacted.

 Last action: March 11, 2026